Pine Wood Properties | Types of Pine Trees and Uses

 Pine(Pinus) belongs to the family of trees known as conifers.
 Conifers are a group of cone-bearing seed plants.
 The leaves of pine are thin and have a needle-like appearance.
 It is usually found in a variety of locations in Northern, Central, and Eastern Europe.

 Pine trees are evergreen.
 Pine would be considered softwood.
-That means it is softer than hardwood.
-But this does not mean that it is weaker than hardwood.
-Pines are long-lived, They typically reach ages of 100–1,000 years, depending on their location and atmosphere.
+That means it is softer than hardwood, but this does not mean that it is weaker than hardwood.
+Pines are long-lived; they typically reach ages of 100–1,000 years, depending on their location and atmosphere.

 There are more than 126 classified species of pine.
 Almost all species of pine are close to each other.
-They slightly differ in properties of color, hardness, workability, and rot resistance.
+They differ slightly in properties of color, hardness, workability, and rot resistance.
 They are used based on their properties.

 #Pine Wood